 Rate Update

-After careful consideration and a thorough review of the increased costs necessary to provide reliable essential services, support the increase of load in our service territory, and to meet the state’s climate mandates, Turlock Irrigation District is considering a rate increase for the first time in 10 years.
+After careful consideration and a thorough review of the increased costs necessary to provide reliable essential services, support the increase of load in our service territory, and to meet the state’s climate mandates, Turlock Irrigation District has increased rates for the first time in 10 years.

-Rather than recommend one large increase, TID will ask the Board of Directors to consider incorporating the total necessary increase over the next three years.
+Rather than recommend one large increase, TID Board of Directors approved incorporating the total necessary increase over the next three years.
 TID has 27 different rate types or tariffs.
 Each rate type was evaluated based on the cost to provide service to that group and each will be effected differently by the rate update.
 The two rate types shown below represent 88% of all TID service meters.

 Customer Resources